-As was mentioned in the Introduction, an accurate theoretical prediction of the hyperfine structure of atoms and molecules can be used to probe the accuracy of the electronic wave function.
+As mentioned in the Introduction, accurate theoretical prediction of the hyperfine structure of atoms and molecules can be used to probe the accuracy of the electronic wave function.
 However, such predictions depend on the nuclear magnetic dipole moment value and the function of the nuclear magnetization distribution $F(r)$ in Eq.~(\ref{muF}).
 If both of these components are accurately known, then one can predict the hyperfine structure of the compound or ion under consideration.
-It was shown in Ref.~\cite{Skripnikov:2020e} that for many-electron heavy-atom molecules and heavy atoms to a good approximation it is possible to factorize the Bohr-Weisskopf contribution to the hyperfine structure constant into a pure electronic part and a universal parameter, which depends on the nuclear magnetization distribution (see Eq.~(29) in Ref.~\cite{Skripnikov:2020e}).
+It was shown in Ref.~\cite{Skripnikov:2020e} that for many-electron heavy-atom molecules and heavy atoms to a good approximation it is possible to factorize the Bohr-Weisskopf contribution to the hyperfine structure constant into a pure electronic part and just one universal numerical parameter, which depends on the nuclear magnetization distribution, see Eq.~(29) in Ref.~\cite{Skripnikov:2020e} (recently a related approach has been considered for atoms in $s$ and $p_{1/2}$ states in Ref.~\cite{Ginges:2022}).
 The latter parameter $B_s$~\cite{Skripnikov:2020e} is proportional to the BW contribution $A^{\rm BW}$ to the hyperfine structure constant in Eq.~(\ref{AA0}) for the H-like ion in the ground electronic state and can be calculated as $B_s=A^{\rm BW}/2g_I$ in this case; actually, the constant of interest is the product $B_Sg_I=A^{\rm BW}/2$~\cite{Skripnikov:2020e}.
-Using the \textit{experimental} values of the H-like rhenium HFS constants~\cite{Crespo:1998}, QED corrections from Refs.~\cite{shabaev1997ground,artemyev2001vacuum} and the values of the nuclear magnetic moments (\ref{NMRvals185}) and (\ref{NMRvals187}) refined in the present paper above, we obtain the following values of the BW contribution to the HFS constants, $A^{\rm BW (``exp'')}$, using Eq.~(\ref{AA0}):
+Using the \textit{experimental} values of the H-like rhenium HFS constants~\cite{Crespo:1998}, QED corrections from Refs.~\cite{shabaev1997ground,artemyev2001vacuum} and the values of the nuclear magnetic moments (\ref{NMRvals185}) and (\ref{NMRvals187}) refined in the present paper above, we obtain the following values of the BW contribution to the HFS constants, $A^{\rm BW (``exp'')}$, according to Eq.~(\ref{AA0}):

 Here the first uncertainty is due to the experimental HFS data for H-like ions~\cite{Crespo:1998}, the second one is due to uncertainty of $A^{(0)}$ and the third one corresponds to nuclear magnetic moment uncertainties in (\ref{NMRvals185}) and (\ref{NMRvals187}).
 From these values one can obtain for the product $B_Sg_I=A^{\rm BW}/2$: $B_Sg_I(^{185}{\rm Re})=0.0062(3)(4)(2) {\rm~eV}$, $B_Sg_I(^{187}{\rm Re})=0.0065(3)(5)(2) {\rm~eV}$.
-Here the uncertainties correspond to the uncertainties in (\ref{ABW185}) and (\ref{ABW187}) above.
+Here the uncertainties correspond to the uncertainties in Eqs.~(\ref{ABW185}) and (\ref{ABW187}) above.